logikon-ai/logikon/README.md

 > **What for?**
 >
-> 👉 Detect if your updated advanced LLM app suddenly produces biased reasoning.
-(For example.)
+> 👉 Detect if your (recently updated) advanced LLM app suddenly produces biased reasoning—which may indicate flawed reasoning that reduces your app's performance.

-#### Argumentation clarity
+### Argumentation clarity metrics 🚧

 Score the presentation of arguments in the reasoning trace.

 * [ ] transparency of exposition
 * [ ] redundancy of presentation
-* [ ] explicitness of argument articulation
+* [ ] ambiguity of argument articulation
 * [ ] veracity of surface logical structure

 > **What for?**
 >
-> 👉 Detect if your LLM fails to render its reasoning in comprehensible ways, which may impair human-AI interaction, or prevent other AI agents from taking reasoning fully into account.
-(For example.)
+> 👉 Detect if your LLM fails to render its reasoning in comprehensible ways—which may impair human-AI interaction, or prevent other AI agents from taking the reasoning fully into account.

 For more technical info on our metrics, see also our [Critical Thinking Zoo notebook](./examples/metrics_artifacts_zoo.ipynb) and the code's [analyst registry](https://github.com/logikon-ai/logikon/blob/eaa41db5763ce8aca24818fd3130078b20d8ed90/src/logikon/analysts/registry.py#L30).

-### Artifacts
+### Argument mapping artifacts

+Reveal, represent or visualize the argumentation, based on a charitable and systematic reconstruction of the reasoning trace.

+- [x] pros and cons list
+- [x] ✨fuzzy✨ argument map
+- [x] argument map as svg
+- [x] nested pros cons sunburst

+> **What for?**
+>
+> 👉 Check visualizations rather then read lengthy reasoning traces when debugging your LLM app. <br/>
+> 👉 Build your own metrics and evaluations exploiting the deep structure revealed by our artifacts.

+### Argumentative text annotation artifacts

 For more technical info on our artifacts, see also our [Critical Thinking Zoo notebook](./examples/metrics_artifacts_zoo.ipynb) and the code's [analyst registry](https://github.com/logikon-ai/logikon/blob/eaa41db5763ce8aca24818fd3130078b20d8ed90/src/logikon/analysts/registry.py#L30).